 - 1 cup (240ml) vegetable oil

 - 2 teaspoons gel red food coloring Note 3

 For cream cheese filling:

-- To make the cake, preheat the oven to 350°F (175°C).
-Spray two 9-inch round cake pans, or two 9-inch heart-shaped cake pans with cooking spray.
+- Preheat the oven to 350°F (175°C).
+Line two 9-inch round cake pans* with parchment paper and spray with a cooking spray.

-- Whisk together flour, sugar, cocoa and salt.
+- In a medium bowl, whisk together flour, sugar, cocoa and salt.
 Set aside.